oroinc/documentation/admin_guide/record_mgmt_config/workflow_management.rst

    .. image:: ../img/workflows/translations_relevantlist.png

-2. On the translation list, choose the language into which you want to translate a label, and point to the corresponding cell in the **Translated Value** column.
+2. From the translation list, choose the language into which you want to translate the label, and point to the corresponding cell in the **Translated Value** column.
-3. Using the :ref:`inline editor <doc-grids-actions-records-edit-inline>`, specify a new translation for a label.
+3. Using the :ref:`inline editor <doc-grids-actions-records-edit-inline>`, specify the new translation for the label.

    .. image:: ../img/workflows/translations_edit1.png